norberttak/XPanel/README.md

 # XPanel
 ## What is this?
-This is a plugin for [XPlane 11](https://www.x-plane.com/) flight simulator.
+This is a plugin for [X-Plane 11](https://www.x-plane.com/) flight simulator.
 If you have or plan to build a home cockpit then it is good to check this.
-It can connect your USB HID hardware devices to the XPlane11 system.
+It can connect your USB HID hardware devices to the X-Plane 11 system.

-It has a configuration file where you can define the logical connections between hardware elements (buttons, switches, displays, etc) and the internal [dataref](https://developer.x-plane.com/sdk/) of XPlane.
+It has a configuration file where you can define the logical connections between hardware elements (buttons, switches, displays, etc) and the internal [dataref](https://developer.x-plane.com/sdk/) of X-Plane.

 Currently, it supports four types of USB devices: